Next AI CMO lunch: April 28, 2026 · San FranciscoAI CMO lunch · Apr 28 · SFReserve your seat →

 Make this a table in Excel.

 Claude will generate a formatted .xlsx file and save it to your working folder.
-Open it up and you've got a polished spreadsheet ready to share, drop into a presentation, or build on further.
+Open it up and you have a polished spreadsheet ready to share, drop into a presentation, or build on further.

 Go Further with Claude Desktop Analysis

 The workflow above took maybe five minutes from start to finish.
-But the real power is in what comes next.
+The real power is in what comes next.
 Once Claude has your data loaded, you can keep going:

 • Ask it to filter the data: "Show me only submissions from the last 30 days."